 It's set in the EVE universe so the sequences are pretty and it's quick to get the hang of the controls, like sliding back on the touchpad to reload.
 A game game for those who just want to bash a controller.

 This is another virtual environment in which you do things in 2D but hey, it's a virtual arcade so shut up.
 Play Pac-Man, Sonic, Galaga and more in three arcade rooms.
 Everything is free for a while but you have to pay to unlock unlimited play.

 First person is where VR really comes into its own and the Gear VR is no exception.
 The journey through creepy dungeons in Dreadhalls, picking locks, opening doors, keeping your lamp going and checking behind you is damn scary especially considering how long it makes you wait to get attacked.
 Then you run away, heart genuinely pumping.
 Super terrifying.
-Also being developed for the Oculus Rift.
+Also on Oculus Rift with touch controls.